troperville

 Receptionist: That's not the same place?

-• In a 2010 interview for Irish televison Katy Perry seemed under the impression the Loch Ness Monster lives in Ireland.
-Perhaps they confused a each uisge with a peist.
+• In a 2010 interview for Irish television, Katy Perry seemed under the impression the Loch Ness Monster lives in Ireland.
+Perhaps she and (maybe) the interviewers confused a each uisge with a peist.

-• In July 2011 James O'Keefe released a heavily edited video of himself pretending to be an IRA member applying for medicaid for his Irish friends, while wearing a Scottish tartan and sporran.
+• In July 2011 controversial activist James O'Keefe released a heavily edited video of himself pretending to be an IRA member applying for Medicaid for his Irish friends, while wearing a Scottish tartan and sporran.